MysticGray/PowerShellLearningSessions/README.md

 # Powershell Lesson 1

-Learn the basics of objects, and their use case (scalar and collections)
+Learn the basics of objects and their use case (scalar and collections)
 -	Int
 -	String
 -	Here Strings